 userIdfield was set.

-It is up to you to provide the ID.
-These IDs typically come from an authentication system, in which each signed-in user account has a stable, and unique ID with which it is associated, and should have the following characteristics:
+It is up to you to provide the IDs.
+IDs are typically generated by an authentication system that assigns each signed-in user a unique, stable ID.
+IDs should have the following characteristics:

 - Non-personally identifiable